slint-ui/slint/docs/tutorial/rust/src/running_in_a_browser.md

 `wasm-pack` to run the game in the browser.
 The [wasm-bindgen](https://rustwasm.github.io/docs/wasm-bindgen/examples/without-a-bundler.html) documentation explains all you need to know about using wasm and rust.

-Make sure to have wasm-back installed using
+Make sure to have `wasm-pack` installed using

 ```sh
 cargo install wasm-pack